 PROCESSLISTtable from the

-SELECTstatements that do not use tables or user defined functions
+SELECTstatements that do not use tables or loadable functions

 statements that are allowed from MySQL 8.0.27 are

 ENGINE INNODB LOGS, SHOW ENGINE INNODB STATUS, SHOW ENGINE

 INNODB MUTEX, SHOW MASTER STATUS, SHOW REPLICA STATUS, SHOW

 CHARACTER SET, SHOW COLLATION, SHOW BINARY LOGS, SHOW OPEN

 TABLES, SHOW REPLICAS, SHOW BINLOG EVENTS, SHOW WARNINGS, SHOW

 ERRORS, SHOW ENGINES, SHOW PRIVILEGES, SHOW PROCEDURE STATUS,

 SHOW FUNCTION STATUS, SHOW PLUGINS, SHOW EVENTS, SHOW PROFILE,